First Published on June 17, 2017

 As firm as a metal bridge, this was wide enough to hold at least 5 people side by side.
 30m long, there was no need to hold any part of the bridge as we walked along.
 Jump, run or dance, you were on firm grounds and yet you were right above the flowing, crystal stream of Meghalaya.

 There was something naturally artistic and beautiful about the Living Root Bridge.
 I would term it as “rustic charm” The free hanging root hair, the entangled tree trunks and the wide open gaps to see the lovely stream flowing below – they came together in an unusual manner to create this pretty picture.
+In some ways, this felt like a set of The Hobbit.
 The photographer in me went berserk capturing it from various angles.

 Other sights along the way

 Take a short walk away from the village and you can see the unique balancing rock.
 Yes, you have a small entrance fee of INR 10 to see this but well, think of it.
-You are just adding to some sustain nice of this village.
+You are just adding to some sustenance for this village.
 The Balancing Rock isn’t anything fascinating but if stories are to be believed, it has been around for years now.

 After seeing the Living Root Bridge, my admiration for this has gone up by notches.
 A natural bridge that was grown with the help of Man’s knowledge!
 Today in the modern world, we are hunting for eco-friendly and sustainable development, here was something that has been in existence for years now.
 Goes to show that some things may be slow but they sure are sturdy and sustainable for life!